GigaHierz/OffsetHelper/docs/OffsetHelper.md

 function swapExactOutETH(address _toToken, uint256 _toAmount) public payable
 ```

-Swap MATIC for Toucan pool tokens (BCT/NCT) on SushiSwap.
+Swap the native token e.g. CELO for Toucan pool tokens (BCT/NCT) on SushiSwap.
-Remaining MATIC that was not consumed by the swap is returned.
+Remaining native token e.g. CELO that was not consumed by the swap is returned.

 #### Parameters